Steven-Comayagua/Surveillance-Drone-Prototype/README.md

    - Navigate to the `Radio Calibration` section under `Initial Setup` (Mission Planner) or the `Radio` tab under `Vehicle Setup` (QGroundControl).
    - Follow the on-screen instructions to move the sticks and switches on your transmitter to their extremes to calibrate the radio input.

-5. **Configuring Safety Features**:
-   - Ensure you have ARM and DISARM buttons configured on your transmitter.
-   - Set up failsafe options to handle the loss of RC signal.
-This can be done in the `Failsafe` settings within Mission Planner or QGroundControl.
-   - Verify that failsafe actions are correctly configured to ensure the safety of the vehicle in case of signal loss.

 References:
 - [PX4 RC Setup Guide](https://docs.px4.io/main/en/getting_started/rc_transmitter_receiver.html)
 - [ArduPilot RC Input Guide](https://ardupilot.org/copter/docs/common-rc-transmitter-configuration.html)

--Kill Switch Section-

 ### Testing the GPS Signal